-If taken with a little consideration and understanding of the finer points of the way you compose aqnd design your photographs, you'll find your friends will become envious of you, but they will always enjoy looking at your photos, because they'll see that subtle difference compared to the normal run of the mill, point and shoot style snapshots.
+If taken with a little consideration and understanding of the finer points of how you compose and design your photographs, you'll find your friends will become envious of you, but they will always enjoy looking at your photos, because they'll see the difference compared to the normal run of the mill, 'point and shoot' style snapshots.

 Firstly, we'll look at landscapes or seascapes.
-Not to be confused with sunsets or sunrises, as they can be a bit like the moving animals or birds, for their features and colours change rapidly from minute to minute.
-No, for this exercise we will mainly look at the basic landscape and when you get this right, then you can move on to the sunsets and sunrises.
+At this stage, we will leave out sunsets or sunrises, as they can be a bit like the moving animals or birds, for their features and colours change rapidly from minute to minute.
+No, for this exercise we will mainly look at the basic landscape and when you get this right, you can then move on to the sunsets and sunrises.

-Now, let's say you have chosen the place and the scene you would like to photograph.
-You have the camera mounted on the tripod (I hope) and it's standing there in front of you as you view the scene before you and its potential.
+Now, let's say you have chosen the place and the scene you want to photograph; if the light is low I would assume you have the camera mounted on the tripod and it's standing there in front of you as you assess the scene before you and seek out its most pleasing elements.

-So, approach the camera standing there in front of you and look through the viewfinder (or at your digital camera viewing screen).
-You're a long way from pressing the shutter button yet.
+So, approach the camera standing there in front of you and look through the viewfinder (or your camera's viewing screen).
+Wait, you are still a long way from pressing that shutter button yet.

 Go to Part 2